Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 	- **Pros**:
 		- Everything would be self-hosted.
 Full-control of data.
 		- Account validation would be platform agnostic and allow easy release to all store-fronts.
 (Steam, GoG, etc)
 		- I could automate account creation and have it tie to some other form of user validation.
-Until the player verifies their account
+I can give player control on when to verify their account
 	- **Cons**:
 		- Would likely add months of development time if I implemented this myself.
 (Big Issue)
 		- I have no experience with something like this at a large-scale.
 Unique issues WILL happen that'd I'd have no choice but to fix.
-		- Securing down and setting up a backup system for the Database would fall on me.
+		- Securing down and setting up a backup system for this would be vital and require maintaining for life pretty much.
-		- Maintaining would be more of a involved process.
 		- No friend integration with Steam
 - SilentWolf (Free Cloud option)
 	- **Pros**: